- Location

 I can't recall ever seeing that particular setup but my first thought is that the shell will definitely rattle without some sound deadening mat applied to it.
 Like you I won't waste cargo space on one so I ended up putting a Pioneer 8" powered sub under the drivers seat which has been great so far, I've debated putting a matching one under the passenger seat as well.

 Are you looking to keep within alignment specs?
 Are you lifted?
 Need to clear fender liner due to rubbing?
 Have you adjusted LCA cam bolts To move lower spindle full forward (are adjustable ones installed).
 Answers to above can change what is a good ball joint setting.
 The more you adjust the SPC ball joint forward, the less caster you get.
 But the more you adjust LCA forward, you get caster back.
 PLUS adjusting the ball joint IN towards the motor commonly maintains close to 0 camber.
 I found moving the lowers full forward, then adjusting uppers to one position (C first, finally B) then in/out to set good camber gave me good specs and drive ability.
 I tweaked toe once other settings were locked in.
 Overall you may get 3/4” forward but an alignment may not fall in Nissan spec.
 Someone correct me if I’m wrong.
 Lifted X’s from what I read like caster in high 2 degree range putting the ball joint setting to C or even B when matched with the LCA’s moved forward.
 No matter what, any change in the ball joint WILL affect your toe in/out and needs realignment.
-Did I ramble enough?how far can I move the front tire forward with the SPC UCA without screwing up the geometry of the coil over in relation to the LCA?
+Did I ramble enough?

 So I got sorta tipsy and pulled the credit card out on Memorial Day cause what makes dead soldiers happy?
 Tools, lights and booze, right?